alitekn07/A-Website-Project/README.md

 <h1>About</h1>

 <p align="justify"> This project, which I prepared in the 1st year of university, was a Responsive website.
 I designed a simple website inspired by photographers' blogs.
 In this work, I used "Bootstrap, JQuery, CSS and JavaScript".
 I'm leaving a video below for your superficial review.
-By the way, the photos on the website are completely mine, as much as I love coding, I also love taking photos :)</p>
+By the way, the photos on the website are completely mine, as much as I love coding, I also love taking photos :) You can watch the video by clicking the image below.</p>

 <div align="center">
       <a href="https://www.youtube.com/watch?v=pU64hhfefyE">